Jewel-Osco: Albertsons and SuperValu

 Albertsons acquired American Stores' holdings, including Jewel and Jewel-Osco stores, in 1999.

 Seven years later, parent company Albertsons and its stores would be taken over by two separate groups.
 On May 30, 2006, shareholders approved the break-up of Albertsons.
-All Jewel-Osco and Jewel Food Stores outside of Springfield, Illinois were now wholly owned by SuperValu.
-The Springfield stores were acquired by an investment group led by Cerberus Capital Management.
-Both of those have since been sold to Niemann Foods, an independent operator of grocery stores, supermarkets and convenience stores in Central Illinois which now operates them under the County Market brand.
-All free-standing Osco drugstores are now owned by CVS Pharmacy.
+All Jewel-Osco and Jewel Food Stores outside of Springfield, Illinois were sold to SuperValu.
+Two Springfield stores were acquired by an investment group led by Cerberus Capital Management, which were then sold to Niemann Foods.
+All free-standing Osco drugstores were acquired by CVS Pharmacy.
 The Osco name is still used for pharmacies within Albertsons, Jewel, Shaw's and Star Market.

 SuperValu announced on January 5, 2007, that it would offer for sale its Jewel-Osco stores in the Milwaukee area.
 Pick 'n Save agreed to take 5 of the 15 stores.
 Two other stores were purchased by Lena's Food Market.
 SuperValu announced to its workers that the remaining stores, if unsold, would close at the end of March.

 In 2008, the headquarters for the Illinois-based Jewel-Osco division was moved from Melrose Park to Itasca.

 Jewel Express

-In 1997, Albertsons experimented by adding gas pumps and a small convenience store in front one of its stores in Eagle, Idaho.
-Since the experiment was successful, Albertsons decided to expand this concept to all stores that would be able to support it and was allowed by local governmental zoning.
+In 1997, Albertsons added gas pumps and a small convenience store in front of a store in Eagle, Idaho.
+Since the experiment was successful, Albertsons decided to expand this concept to all stores that would be able to support it and was allowed by local government.
 The new concept was called Albertsons Express.

 After Albertsons acquired American Stores in 1999, Albertsons wanted to expand the Albertsons Express concept to the former American Stores chains.
 The first Jewel Express was opened in front of a Jewel-Osco in South Elgin in October 2000.

-In attempt to increase revenue in 2009, Supervalu enhanced the Express concept by enlarging the convenience store, added more marketing tie ins with the main store, and even added a car wash.
+In attempt to increase revenue in 2009, Supervalu enhanced the Express concept by enlarging the convenience store, added more marketing tie ins with the main store and added a car wash.
 This change did not help Supervalu's bottom line so in 2011 Supervalu announced that it was exiting the fuel business and that it would sell or close all fuel stations that it received when it purchased Albertsons which includes the 29 Jewel Express stations that it received.
 The same announcement said that 27 of the Jewel Express locations would be sold to Alimentation Couche-Tard, the parent of Circle K, and all remaining unsold locations would be closed.
 Some of these new Circle K locations were paired with the Shell fuel brand.

 Not all Jewel Express locations closed or converted to Circle K. Two Expresses, one in East Moline, Illinois and the other in Moline, Illinois continue with the Jewel Express concept.